US: Car rams into Wisconsin Christmas parade | DW | 22.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The attack in the Milwaukee suburb of Waukesha has left several injured.
-Police are asking people to temporarily stay away from downtown Waukesha.
+The attack in the Milwaukee suburb of Waukesha has left several injured, according to local authorities.
+Police have asked people to temporarily stay away from downtown Waukesha.

 A vehicle sped into a Christmas parade in the US state of Wisconsin on Sunday, leaving more than 20 people injured, according to local authorities.